nsnakhil/To-do-/README.md

 # to-do

-A simple Django web app for daily use.
+A simple Django web app for daily use.I have recently deployed it on heroku server.
+Here is my [To-do](https://nsn-todo.herokuapp.com/) app.
+Feel free to use it anytime!

 ### Homepage